Boeing to make safety feature standard on troubled Max jets

 Boeing declined to say why the options were not standard equipment sooner.

 American Airlines has both options on its Boeing 737s.
-Dennis Tajer, a Boeing 737 captain for American and spokesman for its pilots’ union, said pilots should get as much information as possible while flying.
-He could not understand why Boeing would make the alert system standard but not do the same with the gauges.
+Dennis Tajer, a Boeing 737 captain for American and spokesman for its pilots’ union, said he could not understand why Boeing would make the alert system standard but not do the same with the gauges.

 “Anyone who suggests that we should just have one of those two items — the alert and not the AOA gauges — is not embracing giving pilots all the information they should have,” he said.